AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 a channel can be saved by piping the output of a machine back into a nearby pattern provider (often the one that pushed the ingredients) instead of using an <ItemLink id="import_bus" /> to pull the output of the machine into the network.

+Of note, since they push the ingredients directly from [network storage](../ae2-mechanics/import-export-storage.md), they never actually contain the ingredients in their inventory, so you cannot pipe out from them.
+You have to have the provider push to another inventory (like a barrel) then pipe from that.

+Pattern providers have a special interaction with interfaces on [subnets](../ae2-mechanics/subnetworks.md): if the interface is unmodified (nothing in the request slots) the provider will skip the interface entirely and push directly to that subnet's [storage](../ae2-mechanics/import-export-storage.md), skipping the interface and not filling it with recipe batches, and more importantly, not inserting the next batch until there's space in storage.

 # Variants

 Pattern Providers come in 3 different variants: normal, directional, and flat.
 This affects which specific sides they push